GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

 At this point you have all the information for the ticket, however that information is discarded when the waterfall ends.
 You will now add the code to create the ticket using an external API.
 For simplicity purposes, you will use a simple endpoint that saves the ticket into an in-memory array.
 In the real world, you can use any API that is accessible from your bot's code.

-> **Note** One important fact about bots to keep in mind is most bots you will build will be a front end to an existing API.
+> **NOTE:** One important fact about bots to keep in mind is most bots you will build will be a front end to an existing API.
 Bots are simply apps, and they do not require artificial intelligence (AI), machine learning (ML), or natural language processing (NLP), to be considered a bot.

 1. Create a new **ticketsApi.js** file in the root folder of the app and add the following code.